J-O-H-N-P-A-U-L/portfolio/pages/index.md

 **Technologies:** JavaScript, jQuery, SASS, SQL and some development with ASP C# .Net
 #### Selected Responsibilities and Contributions:
-* JavaScript (jQuery) and VB .Net Development of the FRB Shared websites including www.colorado.com.au, www.dianaferrari.com.au, www.jag.com.au, www.mathers.com.au and www.williamsshoes.com.au
+* JavaScript (jQuery) and VB .Net Development of www.colorado.com.au
 * development and support of proprietary middleware messaging broker system
 * developed a new jQuery mobile driven Colorado web store www.colorado.com.au
 * worked as a part of a Multi-Disciplinary team across many differing development projects